 Zoom Security and Privacy Issues

 Furthermore, hackers could take over users’ actions on the Zoom web and install malware on computers using Zoom software.
 Zoom’s security flaw enabled hackers to disrupt meetings without even being on the call and take over a user’s account, called Zoombombing.
 Hackers could also secretly observe users’ video calls.
 These issues were addressed by Zoom in 3 months, although some claim that this took too long to handle.

 Another lawsuit against Zoom claims that Zoom did not provide end-to-end encryption as it had promised its users.
 As a result, the company had access to all the videos and audios on its platform.
 In May 2020, after these privacy concerns surfaced, Zoom announced that it was providing an end-to-end encryption feature.

 Zoom has many fixes to make both on its P.R. side and the security and privacy side, and the company is working hard to address these issues.

 The Success of Zoom

 Zoom’s success results from a culture focused on the customer and employee happiness, a video-first cloud solution, viral demand, an efficient go-to-market strategy and superior customer support.
-A critical part of this success is the leadership of Eric Yuan.
+A critical part of this success is the leadership of Yuan.
 He has provided overall management direction, strategic vision and engineering direction for product development and set the bar for company culture and operations.

-Zoom’s scalable and sustainable business model based on its success with customers of all sizes across industry verticals and geographies has contributed to its rapid revenue growth and profitability.
+Zoom’s scalable and sustainable business model is making money.
+Zoom has found success with customers of all sizes across industry verticals and geographies and this has contributed to its rapid revenue growth and profitability.
 With its strong leadership, committed team and mission of providing customers with easy to use communication and collaboration solutions, Zoom is firmly positioned as a market leader in the telecommunication services industry.